1. Straighten out the bike for assembly

 Twist the handlebar stem so that it faces forward.

-Straighten fork so that the disc brake caliper will be on the rider's left of the bike.
+Straighten fork so that the disc brake caliper will be on the rider's left and facing the rear of the bike.

 Tighten top bolt.